 The health and safety of our employees is paramount to the ongoing success of our business.
 Our vision is to maintain our world-class safety culture and performance by safeguarding employees, the environment and the communities in which we operate.
-We aim to accomplish this through hazard recognition, safe work practices and compliance with environment, health and safety regulations.
+We aim to accomplish this through hazard recognition, safe work practices and compliance with environment, health and safety laws and regulations.

-Helping employees “Stay in the ZoneTM”
+Helping Employees “Stay in the ZoneTM”

 We support employee safety awareness and well-being through our Stay in the Zone global safety engagement program.
 Stay in the Zone is designed to:

-Heighten daily awareness of sound safety behaviors
+- Amplify daily awareness of positive safety behaviors